BlaqueDevs/se-assignment-day-4-software-project-management-ANNMUNGAI834/README.md

 Prevents budget overruns, ensuring resource allocation aligns with project goals.
 Strategies include detailed budgeting, continuous monitoring, and effective resource management.
 ## 3. Compare and contrast Agile and Waterfall methodologies.
 What are the main advantages and disadvantages of each?
 Agile:
-advantages-Flexible, iterative approach; better for changing requirements. disadvantages-May lack clear documentation.
+advantages-Flexible, iterative approach better for changing requirements. disadvantages-May lack clear documentation.

 Waterfall: